What is FERPA?

 - Major field of study

-- Enrollment status including number of hours completed
+- Enrollment status including the number of hours completed

 - Marital status